-Newgate Prison where many of the most notorious convicts of all time were publicly hung.
-It was built in 1188, alongside the Roman London wall.
+Newgate Prison, wherein many of the most notorious convicts of all time were publicly hanged.

-Was rebuilt after being badly damaged during the Gordon Riots in 1780, by George Dance who was commissioned to design the new prison at Newgate.
+Rebuilt after being badly damaged during the Gordon Riots in 1780, George Dance was commissioned to design the new prison at Newgate.

 Completed in 1782 Newgate Prison was divided into two sections.